News:

 Boris is the author of the “

 CUDOS MOF Utilities,” the first free software dedicated to the simulation of PCFs, and co-authored the book “Foundations of Photonic Crystal Fibres,” now in its second edition.
-He has authored and co-authored over 63 publications in refereed journals, has served as invited editor for Physica B and as secretary and public officer for the international ETOPIM society (Electrical, Transport and Optical Properties of Inhomogeneous Media).
-He has served on organization committees for several national and international conferences and workshops, including ETOPIM 7 (Sydney, 2006) and Photonic Crystals: Fundamentals to Devices (Sydney 2005), and was programme chair and co-chair for several local workshops and tutorial workshops.
+He has authored and co-authored over 55 publications in refereed journals, has served as invited editor for Physica B and as secretary and public officer for the international ETOPIM society (Electrical, Transport and Optical Properties of Inhomogeneous Media).
+He has served on organization committees for several national and international conferences and workshops, including ETOPIM 7 (Sydney, 2006) and Photonic Crystals: Fundamentals to Devices (Sydney 2005), and was programme chair and cochair for several local workshops and tutorial workshops.

 Keywords: